-Figure 8: Comparison of the $3\sigma p \rightarrow e^+\pi^0$ discovery potential as a function of year Hyper-K (red solid) assuming a single tank as well as that of the 40 kton liquid argon detector DUNE (cyan solid) following [23].
+Figure 8: Comparison of the $3\sigma p \to e^+\pi^0$ discovery potential as a function of year Hyper-K (red solid) assuming a single tank as well as that of the 40 kton liquid argon detector DUNE (cyan solid) following [18].
 In the orange dashed line an additional Hyper-K tank is assumed to come online six years after the start of the experiment.
 Super-K's discovery potential in 2026 assuming 23 years of data is also shown.

-Figure 9: Comparison of the $3\sigma p \to \bar{\nu}K^+$ discovery potential as a function of year for the Hyper-K as well as that of the 40 kton DUNE detector (cyan solid) based on [23] and the 20 kton JUNO detector based on [24].
+Figure 9: Comparison of the $3\sigma p \to \bar{\nu} K^+$ discovery potential as a function of year for the Hyper-K as well as that of the 40 kton DUNE detector (cyan solid) based on [18] and the 20 kton JUNO detector based on [19].
 The red line denotes a single Hyper-K tank, while the orange line shows the expectation when a second tank comes online after six years.
 The expected discovery potential for Super-K by 2026 assuming 23 years of data is also shown.

-since the neutrino is essentially invisible to Hyper-K. Further, the kaon is emitted with momentum of 340 MeV/c, which is well below its Cherenkov threshold in water.
-Searching for this decay mode in Hyper-K is performed based on identifying a monochromatic kaon with the appropriate momentum by reconstructing its decay particles, that can be either a 236 MeV/c muon from the $K^+ \to \nu + \mu^+$ decay mode (64% branching fraction) or the π^0 from the $K^+ \to \pi^+ \pi^0$ decay.
+particles, that can be either a 236 MeV/c muon from the $K^+ \to \nu + \mu^+$ decay mode (64% branching fraction) or the π^0 from the $K^+ \to \pi^+ \pi^0$ decay.

-Figure 9 shows the 3σ discovery potential as a function of running time for the $p \to \bar{\nu} K^+$ search.
-This figure compares Hyper-K with other future experiments.
-Though Hyper-K has a larger total volume its relatively low signal efficiency places its sensitivity between that of DUNE and JUNO experiments.
-If the proton lifetime is near the current Super-K limit of $\sim 7 \times 10^{34}$ years, Hyper-K would expect to see a signal at 3σ significance in its first three years of running.
+Figures 9 show the 3σ discovery potential as a function of running time for the $p \to \bar{\nu} K^+$ search.
+Both figures compare Hyper-K with other future experiments.
+Though Hyper-K has a larger total volume its relatively low signal efficiency places its sensitivity between that of the DUNE and JUNO experiments.
+If the proton lifetime is near the current Super-K limit of

+$\sim 7\times 10^{34}$ years Hyper-K would expect to see a signal at 3σ significance in its first three years of running.

-2.4 Hyper-Kamiokande as an astrophysical neutrino observatory
+2.4 Hyper-Kamiokande as a neutrino observatory

-Right from the start of their history, the gigantic Water Cherenkov detectors have been particularly successful in detecting neutrinos from astrophysical sources.
-Back in 1987, Kamiokande detected few neutrinos issued by the famous 1987A Supernova explosion, while in 1998 Super-Kamiokande observed for the first time oscillations of neutrinos produced in the atmosphere and in the Sun.
+Right from the start the gigantic Water Cherenkov detectors have been particularly successful in detecting neutrinos from astrophysical sources.
+Back in 1987, Kamiokande detected few neutrinos issued by the famous 1987A Supernova explosion, while in 1998 Super-Kamiokande observed for the first time oscillations of neutrinos produced in the atmosphere.
 Super-Kamiokande is currently being filled with Gadolinium in order to improve its capability of detecting neutrons with the goal of observing neutrinos from the Supernova remnants.